iai-group/arXivDigest/arxivdigest/api/README.md

       "error" : "Some error"
     }
     ```
-### Recommendation data
+### Article recommendation data

-`GET /recommendations`
+`GET /recommendations/articles`

-Returns recommendation data for a given user (or list of users).
+Returns article recommendation data for a given user (or list of users).
 By default it is limited to 100 users per request, but this can be [configured](#configurations).

 Parameters: